emtii/awesome-spryker/README.md

 - [spryker][28] - Main account.
 - [spryker-sdk][26] - Lib and Helpers for Developers.
 - [spryker-eco][27] - Contains a lot of third party modules.
+- [spryker-shop][30] - Representations of B2C and B2B E-Commerce Platforms.

 ## Where to start
 > A journey of a thousand miles must begin with a single step.